DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2023-11-01-end-of-recruitment-cycle-emails.md

 All applications will have a status of ‘Received’ in Manage and your student record system until you make a decision, or the candidate withdraws the application.

-If candidates don’t get a decision within 30 working days, they can apply to another course.
+If candidates do not get a decision within 30 working days, they can apply to another course.
 You’ll still be able to make a decision on all applications after 30 working days.

 ### Candidates will be able to apply to a different course as soon as they receive a rejection or withdraw